-Each Voice over IP enabled AS5300 Access Server supports up to 120 concurrent calls 1988.
+Each Voice over IP enabled AS5300 Access Server supports up to 120 concurrent calls at the same time through an E1 interface

 3.3.1.3 Openness and Interoperability

 It lacks a programmable API.

 All the configuration is made by means of a text based user interface that allows a wide degree of possibilities.